 Scholarship FAQ

-All scholarship applications in Scholarship Central require the following documentation:
+All scholarship applications in Scholarship Central require the following information:

 • ACT and/or SAT scores

 • Some scholarships require additional information, which is noted with that scholarship.
-Criteria varies for each scholarship and applicants must meet the specific criteria for each scholarship.
-Award amounts and the number of awards are estimates at this time.
+Criteria vary for each scholarship and applicants must meet the specific criteria for each scholarship.
+Award amounts and the number of awards are estimates and may change.

-Scholarships for graduating high school seniors will be announced at Celebrating Achievement, CKCF’s annual event that recognizes the academic excellence of Scholarship Central recipients.
-It also allows an opportunity for scholarship donors to meet the students who will benefit from their generosity.
+Scholarships will be announced at Celebrating Achievement, CKCF’s annual event that recognizes the academic excellence of scholarship central recipients.
+This also allows an opportunity for scholarship donors to meet the students who benefit from their generosity.

 Most scholarships are for one academic year, but we do offer some renewable scholarships.